ALGEBRA

 IDENTITY

-Is the equation which are true for all values of the variable
+An identity is an equation which is true for all values of the variable.

 Example